mjrotter4445/MechaCar_Statistical_Analysis/README.md

 # Deliverable #3 -
 ## T-Tests on Suspension Coils ##

 Below we will perform one-sample t-test, that is used to **determine whether there is a statistical difference between the means of a sample dataset (suspension coil data set) and a population dataset with a given mean of 1,500 PSI**.
-First we establish the following hypothesis:
+First, we establish the following hypothesis:

 **HO**:  There **is no** statistical difference between the suspension coil data set mean and its presumed population mean of 1500 PSI (they are statistically similar).
 **Ha**: There **is** statistical difference between the suspension coil data set mean and its presumed population mean of 1500 PSI (they are statistically different).